web3-authn/tatchi/passkey-sdk/src/core/WalletIframe/client/README-progress-bus.md

 ## Progress → Overlay behavior

 The `ProgressBus` class receives typed progress payloads and applies a phase heuristic to decide when to show/hide the overlay.
+It also aggregates overlay visibility across concurrent requests so one flow cannot prematurely hide the overlay needed by another.

 - Show phases (need transient activation):
   - `ActionPhase.STEP_2_USER_CONFIRMATION` (non‑negotiable for requireClick)